mgmartel/BP-Active/readme.txt

 This plugin is a complete rewrite of BP Activity Plus.
 Much credit goes to the authors of this plugin.

+If you have (BuddyPress Edit Activity Stream)[http://etivite.com/wordpress-plugins/buddypress-edit-activity-stream/] installed, this plugin also adds edit capabilities for the custom data.

 BP Active uses QQ Uploader and jQuery LiveUrl.

 == Installation ==